lpietan/GenoMLizer/README.md

 ```

 #### genePrep
-Prepares the test set file and transforms the variant variables to gene variables for ML model testing with the command mlGene.
-Intended to be used after all feature selection and transformations are performed on the training set and before the mlGene command. genePrep has 6 agruments (order matters).
+Prepares the test set file and transforms the variant variables into gene variables for ML model testing with the command mlGene.
+It is intended to be used after all feature selection and transformations are performed on the training set and before the `mlGene` command. `genePrep` has 6 arguments (order matters).
 ```

 genePrep input_Train.csv input_Test.csv output_Test.csv bpRegion correction_performed correction_file